awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-certificates.md

 # Client certificate revocation lists<a name="cvpn-working-certificates"></a>

-You can use client certificate revocation lists to blacklist specific client certificates\.
-Blacklisting clients revokes their access to a Client VPN endpoint\.
+You can use client certificate revocation lists to revoke access to a Client VPN endpoint for specific client certificates\.

 **Note**
 For more information about generating the server and client certificates and keys, see [Mutual authentication](client-authentication.md#mutual)